The Sports Pony Studbook Society

 2nd Reserve: Harriette Williams (age 13), from Harlow, Essex, with her own Fijal Figaro, a 14.2hh 14 year old brown gelding by Peveril Peter Piper.
 Fijal Figaro is the only British-bred pony in the list and is a pure-bred New Forest pony.

-British Eventing announce the Eventing Squad.
-The team of 4 riders will be selected from the squad, with the remaining 2 will ride as individuals.
+The British Eventing Squad consisted of the team of 4 riders, with the remaining 2 riding as individuals.
 The squad is listed in alphabetical order:

 Sophie Beaty (age 14), with her own Done And Dusted VI, an 11 yr old gelding by Dusty Box.